Hilary Duff: 2014–2017: Breathe In. Breathe Out. and television success with Younger

+2024–present: Pretty Ugly and return to music

+Below 60° was made available on QVC in early 2025, and Duff has since appeared on the channel to promote the brand and its products.
+In August 2025, it was announced that Duff will be starring and executive producing a new drama series titled Pretty Ugly, which will be streamed at Hulu.
+The series is based on the novel of the same name by American author Kirker Butler.
+It will be written by Butler and directed by Silver Tree.

+The following month, it was announced she had signed with Atlantic Records to release new music.
+There will also be an accompanying docu-series chronicling what Atlantic calls Duff's "musical comeback".
+During an appearance at Vogue World: Hollywood 2025, she disclosed her desire to feel safe before returning to music, and had been working with Koma on the project, which would be heard in "the blink of an eye".
+Duff released the single "Mature" on November 6, 2025.
+Atlantic Records has dubbed Duff's upcoming album her "boldest and most self-assured" project to date.
+In January 2026, she will embark on a four-show tour titled "Small Rooms, Big Nerves", taking place in London, Brooklyn, Toronto, and Los Angeles; tickets went to general sale on November 14, 2025.

+Artistry

-With her debut, Duff's music featured prominent pop and pop rock elements.
-Duff cited listening to rock music as a child for the main influence behind the theme.
-She worked heavily with The Matrix for her second studio album, leading critics to compare the effort to releases from artists such as Avril Lavigne, Ashlee Simpson and Lindsay Lohan.
+With her second album Metamorphosis, Duff's music featured prominent pop and pop rock elements.
+Listening to rock music as a child was her main influence behind its theme.
+She worked heavily with The Matrix for the album, leading critics to compare the effort to releases from artists such as Avril Lavigne, Ashlee Simpson, and Lindsay Lohan.
 These themes were featured more prominently on her third studio album, Hilary Duff.
 The album makes further use of strong drum and guitar beats.
 Duff co-wrote multiple songs for the album, with the lyrics speaking on topics such as criticism, following your dreams, and love.
 The new material featured on her Most Wanted (2005) compilation album began to see Duff transfer towards a more pop and dance friendly sound.
 This was later expanded upon for her fourth studio album, Dignity (2007).
 Dignity was heavily influenced by Europop, hip hop, and rock 'n roll.
 Duff described the music as "dance", "rock", and "electro".
 Duff co-wrote all but one of the songs on the album, which dealt with topics including her stalker, her breakup with Joel Madden, and her parents' divorce.
 Following its release, critics stated the album was "slightly ahead of its time."

-Duff's 2014 releases featured a more folk influenced, "earthy" indie pop sound compared to her previous releases.
+Duff's 2014 releases featured a more folk influenced, "earthy" indie pop sound, compared to her previous releases.
 The album's lead single was planned to be "All About You" (2014) and, among other instruments, it featured a banjo and an acoustic sound.
 Instead of the original plans, Duff released a dance-pop record which balanced EDM with the folk pop sound originally planned for the record.
 This album consolidated Duff as a dance-pop singer.